kevinfarukh/asteroids/README.md

 # asteroids

-This is a game created with javascript
+This is a game created with html, css and javascript